crowtheraven/Macro-Manager-With-Gui/README.md

 This is ugly, but it's functional.

 IMPORTANT: run as administrator or it won't work for TERA (possibly other games too)!
+Also, windows might try to kill or quarantine the .py files because some of the code looks suspiciously like a keylogger.
+You or someone else can look at the code on here yourself and confirm that it's not.
+It just needs to read your keypresses in order to work.
+Just go to the windows defender notifications, click on them, and tell them to restore the files and they'll come back.
+Or just run the .exe, which it trusts after you tell it to.

 # INFO